Easter Pattern Activities

 • Lots and Lots of Zebra Stripes by Stephen R. SwinburneWith simple text and vivid full-color photographs, this book shows children a wide range of nature’s exquisite designs.
 He invites children to open their eyes and look for patterns in water and on land, in the air and on the ground, and in their neighborhoods.
 They will see the world as they’ve never seen it before.

 • A-B-A-B-A―a Book of Pattern Play (Math Is CATegorical ®) by Brian P. Cleary.
-In this playful look at patterns, the author provides many examples of repeating sequences of shapes, colors, and objects, and how patterns can be found all around us.
+In this playful look at patterns, the author provides many examples of repeating sequences of shapes, colors, and objects and how patterns can be found around us.
 Peppy rhymes, goofy illustrations, and kid-friendly examples make pattern practice fun!

 Pin It for Later